Interior Architecture Students to Exhibit Works in Bethlehem

-Marywood University junior interior architecture students will exhibit their works from this semester at the National Museum of Industrial History, Bethlehem, Pa.
-The students will present their projects on Wednesday, December 11, 2019, from 3-4 p.m.
+Marywood University junior interior architecture students exhibited their works from the 2021 fall semester at the National Museum of Industrial History, Bethlehem, Pa.
+The students presented their projects on Wednesday, December 11, 2019, from 3-4 p.m.
 The exhibit is open to the public.

 Marywood University’s bachelor of interior architecture program provides students with the opportunity to create the specific character of spaces for human use and enjoyment.
 In this capacity, interior architects/designers come to understand the important role of materials, colors, textures, and light in the creation of interior spaces that respond to physical, social, psychological, and cultural needs of building users.